Skip to content

 Down Payment Is Just One Cash Need

-The down payment is the headline number, but it is not the only cash you need at closing.
-Closing costs typically run 2-3% of home price — title insurance, lender fees, appraisal, inspection, prepaid interest, escrow funding for taxes and insurance.
-On a 400,000 home with 20% down (80,000), closing costs add another 10,000 — total cash needed at closing: 90,000.
+The down payment is the headline number, but it is not the only cash needed at closing.
+Closing costs typically run a few percent of the home price (around 2.5% is a reasonable planning figure), covering items like title or registration fees, lender and valuation charges, inspection, prepaid interest, and tax or escrow funding where it applies.
+On a 400,000 home with 20% down (80,000), closing costs of about 2.5% add another 10,000, for total cash of 90,000 at closing.
 Many buyers focus only on the down payment and find themselves short the closing costs at the worst possible moment.

 Down Payment Tiers and What They Buy